 In less than 100 days, Simo Häyhä killed at least 500 enemy troops during the Winter War — earning him the nickname the "White Death."

 At the dawn of World War II in 1939, Josef Stalin sent over half a million men across Russia’s western border to invade Finland.
-It was a move that would cost tens of thousands of lives — and it was the beginning of the legend of Simo Häyhä.
+It was a move that would cost tens of thousands of lives — and began of the legend of Simo Häyhä.

 For three months, the two countries fought in the Winter War, and in an unexpected turn of events, Finland — the underdog — emerged victorious.

 The defeat was a stunning blow to the Soviet Union.
 Stalin, upon invading, had believed that Finland was an easy mark.
 His reasoning was sound; after all, the numbers were decidedly in his favor.

 The Russian army marched into Finland with roughly 750,000 soldiers, while Finland’s army was just 300,000 strong.
-The the smaller Nordic nation had just a handful of tanks and a little over 100 aircraft.
+The smaller Nordic nation had just a handful of tanks and a little over 100 aircraft.

-The Russians, by contrast, had nearly double everything, with almost 6,000 tanks and over 3,000 aircraft.
+The Soviets, by contrast, had nearly double everything, with almost 6,000 tanks and over 3,000 aircraft.
 It seemed there was simply no way they would lose.